nus-cs2113-AY2122S1/tp/docs/team/staung07.md

 #### Team-based Tasks

 * Initiated a large number of Team Meetings.
-* Reviewed and Merged some PRs
+* Reviewed and Merged some PRs.